quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/2A003---Generative-Deep-Learning_-Teaching-Machines-To-Paint-Write-Compose-and-Play-OReilly-Media-2023David-Foster--/2gdlt_part16_The_LSTM_Layer.md

 :p What does the LSTM cell pseudocode illustrate?
 ??x
 The pseudocode illustrates the core operations of an LSTM cell.
-It shows how gates (input, forget, output) are used to update the cell state \( C_t \) and compute the hidden state \( h_t \).
+It shows how gates (input, forget, output) are used to update the cell state $C_t $ and compute the hidden state$h_t$.
 This helps in managing long-term dependencies more effectively than traditional RNNs. x??

 ---